neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

     Computes a random graph, which will be stored in the graph catalog.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.project.subgraph` instead.

 .. py:function:: gds.beta.graph.project.subgraph(graph_name: str,from_G: Graph,node_filter: str,relationship_filter: str,**config: Any,) -> GraphCreateResult

     Creates a named graph in the catalog for use by algorithms.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.relationships.stream` instead.

 .. py:function:: gds.beta.graph.relationships.stream(G: Graph, relationship_types: List[str] = ["*"], **config: Any) -> TopologyDataFrame

     Streams the given relationship source/target pairs

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.relationships.toUndirected` instead.

 .. py:function:: gds.beta.graph.relationships.toUndirected(G: Graph, query: str, relationship_type: str, mutate_relationship_type: str, **config: Any) -> Series[Any]

     The ToUndirected procedure converts directed relationships to undirected relationships

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.relationships.toUndirected.estimate` instead.

 .. py:function:: gds.beta.graph.relationships.toUndirected.estimate(G: Graph, relationship_type: str, mutate_relationship_type: str, **config: Any) -> Series[Any]